To Move A Mountain

 Utah Copper Company became the Utah Copper Division of Kennecott Copper Corporation.
 (Kennecott Historical Index)

-The CC line was completed, for connection to the new Copperton low line.
+The CC (cross-canyon) line was completed, for connection to the new Copperton low line.
 (Kennecott Historical Index)

 October 22, 1947